 2. Costs of long-term care rose in 2020 between 3.24% and 6.15%

-Ranging from homemaker services to various facility options, the costs of care continue to rise.
-And there are no signs that things are heading in the opposite direction anytime sooner.
-So, part of your plan needs to include how you’ll pay for long term care.
-Whether it’s using savings, other investment vehicles, long term care insurance, or some other means, the sooner you start planning the better off you’ll be.
+Ranging from personal care and homemaker services to adult day care to various inpatient nursing home care or assisted living facility options, the costs of skilled care continue to rise.
+And there are no signs that, where long-term care costs are concerned, things are heading in the opposite direction anytime soon.
+So, part of your plan needs to include how you’ll cover long-term personal care services and medical expenses.
+Whether it’s using savings, other investment vehicles, long-term care insurance coverage, or some other means, the sooner you start advance care planning the better off you’ll be.

 3. Establish peace of mind

-Talk to your loved one’s about making a plan so you can know you’re covered before it’s too late.
+Talk to your loved one’s about making a plan for the costs of care, so you can know you’re covered before it’s too late.
 Nobody wants to have to scramble and have their back up against the wall.
-Thinking and talking to your loved one’s about a long term care plan before an event occurs is the best way to get things settled and create peace of mind.
-If you worry so much for your parents, get long term care for your parents.
+Thinking and talking to your loved one’s about a long-term care plan before an event occurs is the best way to get things settled and create peace of mind.
+If you worry so much for your parents’ quality of life, get long-term care for your parents.

 4. Preserve your savings

-If you don’t want to spend all of your hard earned savings on long term care needs, then the the sooner you start planning the better off you’ll be in terms of minimizing the amount of savings you’ll have to touch for your care.
+If you don’t want to spend all of your hard-earned savings or your retirement nest egg on long-term care services, then the sooner you start planning, the better off you’ll be in terms of minimizing the amount of savings you’ll have to touch for your professional care.

 5. Planning doesn’t happen overnight

-There are so many variables you need to consider, so making a long term care plan is something that will take a lot of time, research, and conversations with family & friends, and you’ll want to seek the expert help from a licensed long term care insurance agent.
-Without a plan, you’ll be riding shotgun, so whether it’s medigap planinng or long term, get one.
+There are so many variables you need to consider, so making a long-term health plan is something that will take a lot of time, research, and conversations with family & friends, and you’ll want to seek the expert help from a licensed long-term care insurance agent.
+Without a plan, you’ll be riding shotgun, so whether it’s medigap planning or long-term, get one.